 The guidelines below should be followed when running a society’s AGM and Election.
 If you have any queries or need any help or clarification please reach out to our Secretary at [email protected]

-The procedure for calling an AGM or EGM is laid out in your society constitution; please ensure that sufficient notice is communicated to members (as per your constitution) by email and on the society’s poster-board (optional), stating the time, date and location of the meeting along with an agenda of what is to take place.
+The procedure for calling an AGM or EGM is laid out in your society constitution.
+Please ensure that sufficient notice is communicated to all members (as per your constitution) by email and by any other means you deem necessary, providing: the time and date and location of the AGM and an agenda of what is to take place.

 Some society constitutions set out specific voting requirements, all other societies should follow proper procedure recommended by the CSC.
 Officers should ensure that individual, position-specific ballots are used – handwritten votes are not sufficient and can be tampered with.
 Membership must be verified before individuals can vote.

 Constitutional amendments drafted by a society committee must be put to a vote of the membership at a General Meeting in line with the society’s constitutional protocols and, if passed, sent into the CSC for ratification.
 It is strongly recommended that these changes are drafted in consultation with the CSC Secretary to ensure they are appropriate.
 If the AGM has not been conducted in a satisfactory manner the CSC will ask that it be run again, so it’s worth taking the time to ensure that the correct protocol have been followed.

 Membership should be checked as members enter the room for the meeting.
 Once membership has been checked at the door, please hand members one ballot paper for each election that is to take place.
 Sample ballot found here

 Some society constitutions contain guidelines on what type of electoral system should be used.
 If that is the case, please follow those guidelines.

 One of the following two methods, depending on the type of election or your constitutional requirements, will be relevant:

 First Past the Post – This system should be used either: